pingcap/docs-cn/br/br-incremental-guide.md

 - `--lastbackupts`: The last backup timestamp.
 - `--ratelimit`: The maximum speed **per TiKV** performing backup tasks (in MiB/s).
 - `storage`: The storage path of backup data.
 You need to save the incremental backup data under a different path from the previous snapshot backup.
 In the preceding example, incremental backup data is saved in the `incr` directory under the full backup data.
-For details, see [Backup storage URI configuration](/br/backup-and-restore-storages.md#uri-format).
+For details, see [URI Formats of External Storage Services](/external-storage-uri.md).

 ## Restore incremental data